gmkumar2005/gppbankprofile/src/main/resources/README.txt

 TODO -- Create root queries for banks
 TODO -- Get related entities
 Done -- Lombok impl
-TODO  -- Filter by example
+Done  -- Filter by example
-TODO  -- Like
+Done  -- Like
 TODO -- IN
 TODO -- or and
 TODO -- Identify N+1